Maria Goeppert Mayer

 Biography

-Maria Goeppert Mayer was a German-American atomic and nuclear physicist who shared the 1963 Nobel Prize in Physics with J. Hans D. Jensen and Eugene Wigner.
-One half of the prize was awarded jointly to Goeppert Mayer and Jensen for their model of the atomic nucleus.
-She was the second woman to win a Nobel Prize in Physics, the first being Marie Curie in 1903.
-In 1986, the Maria Goeppert-Mayer Award for early-career women physicists was established in her honor.
+Maria Goeppert-Mayer was a German–American theoretical physicist whose work on the structure of the atomic nucleus led to the development of the nuclear shell model.
+For this discovery she shared the 1963 Nobel Prize in Physics with J. Hans D. Jensen, while the other half of the prize was awarded to Eugene Wigner.
+She was the second woman to receive the Nobel Prize in Physics, after Marie Curie in 1903.

 Read more on Wikipedia →